circleofcircles/circleofcircles/trips/Acid1.md

 ## Economics

-Money it's a way to synchronize.
+Money it's a way to synchronize consiousness quantitatively - to project priority.
 It's the way of someone to say - this is what I have, and what I can pay to synchronize myself with reality or with other people.
 Money should be highly correlated with time for each individual.

 ## Ideal reality

-- Everyone should learn minimal language where they can communicate their internal state to others.
+- Everyone should learn minimal language so they can communicate their internal state to others.
-- Reality is synchronized on all scales. i.e. When you take some random person from random place at random time - he is cool with where he is.
+- Reality is synchronized on all scales.
+When you take some random person from random place at random time - he is cool with where he is.

 ## Practice

-Think of your time as the only resource you have.
-And solve the following question - what is the best way to invest the time, so that I could maximize synchronization with things I prefer to be in reality to make it closer to ideal, for myself and for others.
-Make zoom in and zoom out all the time and make sure you're on the right path.
-This is true for the I as for the I which is part of the collective.
+Time is the only resource you have.
+Now solve the following question - what is the best way to invest the time, so that I could maximize synchronization with things I prefer to be in reality to make it closer to ideal, for myself and for others (balancing between the two).
+Make zoom in and zoom out all the time and make sure you're on the right path, as individual and as a collective.